top of page

 Earthdance

-The journey begins with an embodied meditation of acknowledgement to pay our respects to Custodians and Country.
+The journey begins with a heartfelt acknowledgement to pay our respects to Custodians and Country.
 We begin in circle with our intention and what is on our heart, from this space we dance.
 With both live music and earthy beats we dance a freeform dance and end in circle to reflect and connect.
+All are welcome to stay fireside with cups of tea in the warmth of community.

 Upcoming Events